At a Glance

 We think you need these skills to ace Writer/Journalist Internship Part-Time in Worldwide - Remote Worldwide

 Understand the Organisation: Familiarise yourself with The Borgen Project's mission and values.
-This will help you tailor your application to reflect your passion for fighting poverty and making a difference.
+Read their articles and blogs to grasp their tone and style, which will help you align your writing with their objectives.

-Write a Strong Cover Letter: In your cover letter, express your enthusiasm for the internship and explain why you want to contribute to The Borgen Project.
-Mention specific topics you are interested in writing about and how they align with the organisation's goals.
+Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the organisation.
+Share why you want to contribute to fighting poverty and how your values align with The Borgen Project's mission.

 How to prepare for a job interview at What Jobs

-Make sure to express your genuine passion for fighting poverty and making a difference in the world.
+Make sure to express your genuine passion for fighting poverty and making a difference.
 The Borgen Project values candidates who are committed to their mission, so share any relevant experiences or motivations that drive you.

 Before the interview, take some time to research The Borgen Project and its initiatives.
-Familiarise yourself with their advocacy efforts and recent campaigns.
-This will not only show your interest but also help you ask insightful questions during the interview.
+Familiarise yourself with their advocacy efforts and recent campaigns, as this will demonstrate your interest and preparedness during the conversation.